IrvRodFlo9/cartaPorteFrontEnd/README.md

 ## Development server

 Run `npm start` for a dev server and open in the browser.
+Also `npm run serve` for a dev server.

 ## Code scaffolding